dphilipson/transducist/README.md

 With Yarn:
 ```
-yarn add typescript-transducers
+yarn add transducist
 ```
 With NPM:
 ```
-npm install --save typescript-transducers
+npm install --save transducist
 ```
 This library works fine on ES5 without any polyfills or transpilation, but its TypeScript definitions depend on ES6 definitions for the `Iterable` type.
-If you use it with TypeScript, you must make definitions for `Iterable` and `Iterator` available by doing one of the following:
+If you use TypeScript in your project, you must make definitions for `Iterable` and `Iterator` available by doing one of the following:

 * In `tsconfig.json`, set `"target"` to `"es6"` or higher.
 * In `tsconfig.json`, set `"libs"` to include `"es2015.iterable"` or something